What is a property assessment and how does it affect your property taxes?

 If you have any questions regarding your assessment, please contact BC Assessment directly (rather than the City of Terrace) using one of the options on their Contact Us page.

-Is there something incorrect about your assessment?
-The deadline to appeal your property assessment is January 31.
+If you feel there is something incorrect about your property assessment, the deadline to appeal is January 31.

 How Property Assessments Affect Property Taxes